Arctic Melting :

 Approximately 267 billion metric tons of ice is being lost from the Greenland ice sheets every year.

-The Arctic region like mainland Canada, North Slope of Alaska, and the far eastern parts of Russia is opening up for vegetation to grow.
+The Arctic regions like mainland Canada, North Slope of Alaska, and the far eastern parts of Russia is opening up for vegetation to grow.

 Arctic permafrost thawing is releasing approximately 300-600 million tons of carbon into the atmosphere per year.
 The decreasing sea-ice cover is increasing the potential of ocean waters absorbing the heat rather than reflecting it.